17.06.2019 The Residential Market in Sofia in Q1 of 2019 - Increased Activity and Unchanged Prices

 However, these figures do not include purchased new-build dwellings, which will be recorded as sales upon completion of the construction process.

 As we have seen above, our observations show a significant increase in the sales share of new construction.
-On the basis of these observations, the sales volume data recorded by the Registry Agency is lower than what is actually happening on the market, and this again proves the trend of a significant sales increase of new construction and the total dominance it has in the buyers’ demand.
+On the basis of these observations we can conclude the sales volume data recorded by the Registry Agency underestimates what is actually happening on the market, and this again proves the trend of a significant sales increase of new construction and the total dominance it has in the buyers’ demand.

 Preferred Neighborhoods and Property Prices